Inversions

 Organizing the Pose

-• Lift the hips and swing the legs overhead to bring the feet to the chair and stretch the legs.
-Walk the feet away from the head.
+- Lift the hips and swing the legs overhead to the chair.

 Practice Points